praneeth12098/csci-401-capstone/README.md

 + Open up a browser tab to `127.0.0.1:3000` (make sure port 3000 was not already occupied)

 ## Making Changes to Deployment (as of Fall 2018)
-+ Ensure that any changes to be put on deployment are pushed into server-setup branch of this repo.
++ Ensure that any changes to be put on deployment are pushed into server2019 branch of this repo.
 + Run `ssh jeff@68.181.97.191`
 + Ask for ssh password from Prof. Miller
 + Run `cd csci-401-capstone-2019/csci-401-capstone/letterOfRecGenerator` from root directrory
 + Run `git pull` (Run `git branch` to ensure that the branch is server-setup.
-If not, run `git checkout server-setup`)
+If not, run `git checkout server2019`).
+Make sure the process on tmux session 15 is not running before pulling.

-+ Note, session management uses tmux.
+Note, session management uses tmux.
 + To list active sessions run `tmux ls`
 + To view mongod session run `tmux attach-session -t 0`
 + To view project session run `tmux attach-session -t 15`